Houston Psychiatrist

 Overcoming Mental Health Stigma

 For many women, one of the biggest obstacles to seeking help is the stigma around mental health.
 Society often sends the message that women should be strong, selfless, and able to handle everything without asking for help.
-As a result, some women may feel embarrassed or ashamed to admit they’re struggling, even when their mental health is clearly suffering.
+As a result, some women may feel embarrassed or ashamed to admit they’re struggling.

 Mental health concerns should never be met with shame or judgment.
 Conditions like depression, anxiety, postpartum struggles, and eating disorders are medical issues, not personal failings.
 Just like physical health conditions, they deserve professional treatment and compassionate support.